 Biniam has a strong background in water and urban wastewater systems management with the primary strengths in system wastewater systems optimisation, catchment-based hydrological modelling, water quality modelling, sustainable drainage systems, and ecosystem services.

 Biniam's research work has given him international experience, including in the USA, UK, Brazil, India, Tanzania, and Ethiopia.
 He has a proven track record in teamwork on applied research and multi-disciplinary projects with various stakeholders.

 Biniam joined ARU in 2018, and his research here focusses on on the development of frameworks for creating a resilient urban water system in emerging economy countries.
 He has over ten years’ experience in conducting applied multidisciplinary research projects, and teaching in higher education.

 His EngD project focused on automation and control of European urban wastewater systems, and formulation of new regulatory approaches to improve the quality of the water environment in a cost-effective manner while reducing greenhouse gas emissions.

-Biniam specialised in urban wastewater systems management, including sustainable and resilient urban drainage systems, automation and control of wastewater plants, and optimisation of these systems through cost, carbon, and river quality interactions.
+Biniam specialises in urban wastewater systems management, including sustainable and resilient urban drainage systems, automation and control of wastewater plants, and optimisation of these systems through cost, carbon, and river quality interactions.
+Previous research work includes:

-Ashagre, B. B. 2009.
+Ashagre, B. B., 2009.
 Using SWAT to Identify Watershed Management options: Anjeni Watershed, Blue Nile Basin, Ethiopia.
 MPS thesis, Cornell University, Ithaca, NY.
-Ithaca, NY, Cornell University.